Modular multiscale approach to modelling high-harmonic generation in gases: A Modular Multiscale Approach (MMA): Implementations

-CUPRAD solves Equations (\ref{timegood}) and Equation (\ref{lasim_pre_1}) in radial symmetry, which means the transverse coordinates $x$ and $y$ are replaced by $r=\sqrt{x^2+y^2}$.
-We split the operator of, e.g., Equation (\ref{lasim_pre_1}) into
+CUPRAD solves Equations~(\ref{timegood}) and~(\ref{lasim_pre_1}) in cylindrical coordinates, where the transverse coordinates $x$ and $y$ are transformed as $\rho=\sqrt{x^2+y^2}$ and the angular part is omitted due to the assumed symmetry.
+The operator in Equation (\ref{lasim_pre_1}) is decomposed into three parts:

-where we treat $\hat{\mathcal{L}}_{lin1}$ with a Crank-Nicholson scheme (see Ref.~\cite{Press_NR_89}), $\hat{\mathcal{L}}_{lin2}$ in Fourier space and $\hat{\mathcal{L}}_{nl}$ by multiplying with $\exp(\int\!\!\hat{\mathcal{L}}_{nl}dz)$.
-The integral is solved approximatively, in the easiest case we can take $\int_z^{z+\Delta z}\!\!\hat{\mathcal{L}}_{nl}dz \approx \hat{\mathcal{L}}_{nl}(z)\Delta z$.
-To perform the time integration for the delayed Kerr response and the electron density [Equation (\ref{rhoefirst})] a simple Euler scheme (see Ref. \cite{Press_NR_89}) works, provided that the time resolution is sufficiently fine.
-The boundaries of the numerical box are transparent ones in $r$~\cite{Hadley1991}.
-Since the FFT's require periodic boundary conditions, a transparent box in $t$ is not possible.
-However, a few $(\sim 16)$ absorbing layers give reasonable results, provided that the intensities of the fields that leave the box are small.
-The parallelization scheme relies on straightforward domain decomposition.
+The diffraction term, $\hat{\mathcal{L}}_{lin1}$, is treated using a Crank-Nicholson finite-difference scheme (see Ref.~\cite{Press_NR_89}), while the dispersion term $\hat{\mathcal{L}}_{lin2}$ is evaluated in the Fourier space domain.
+The non-linear operator, $\hat{\mathcal{L}}_{nl}$, is applied through direct multiplication by $\exp(\int\!\!\hat{\mathcal{L}}_{nl}dz)$, where the integral is approximated as $\int_z^{z+\Delta z}\!\!\hat{\mathcal{L}}_{nl}dz \approx \hat{\mathcal{L}}_{nl}(z)\Delta z$.
+The time integration for the delayed Kerr response and for the electron density [see Equation~(\ref{rhoefirst})] is performed using a simple Euler scheme~\cite{Press_NR_89}, which is sufficient provided that the temporal resolution is fine enough.
+Transparent boundary conditions are imposed in the radial coordinate $\rho$~\cite{Hadley1991}.
+Since FFT-based propagation requires periodic boundaries in time, fully transparent boundaries in $t$ are not possible; however, the inclusion of approximately $(\sim 16)$ absorbing layers yields satisfactory results, provided that the outgoing field intensity at the edges of the simulation window remains small.
+Finally, parallelisation of CUPRAD is implemented via straightforward domain-decomposition, enabling efficient scaling on distributed-memory architectures.